-This installment in our Journal Club Series will cover the article, “Comparing response blocking and response interruption/redirection on levels of motor stereotypy: Effects of data analysis procedures”
+This installment in our Journal Club Series will cover the article, “Evaluating three methods of stimulus rotation when teaching receptive labels”

-Comparing response blocking and response interruption/redirection on levels of motor stereotypy: Effects of data analysis procedures.
-This is an interactive live online journal club.
-Participants will receive 3.0 BACB Learning CEUs for completing all journal club activities.
-Participants are required to have read the entire article before attending the scheduled one-hour live online journal club discussion.
+Evaluating three methods of receptive label stimulus rotation- Journal Club Series.
+This is an interactive online journal club.
+Participants will receive 3.0 Learning CEUs for completing all journal club activities.
+Participants are required to have read the entire article and completed a content quiz before attending the scheduled one-hour journal club discussion.
 Journal club discussions will include article details, article results, and implications for practice.
 Active participation is required.
-CEUs will be provided after completing an article content quiz on the BDS learning platform.
-Only those who read the article and actively participate in the live online discussion will be invited to take the content quiz.
-BDS is interested in increasing scholarly activities and discussion among BCBAs and BCaBAs.
-Stay tuned for future CE events in the BDS Journal Club Series!

 Here’s how it works:

 - Purchase the journal club meeting you would like to attend.

 - Follow instructions for downloading a copy of the article.